 It’s that time of year again and we find ourselves expecting a tropical storm.
 Here are a few suggestions that may help you in case you lose electrical power during or after the storm.

 - When it’s stormy outside, don’t grill inside.
 A portable butane stove is a good option to have available if you are out of power for several days.
 It is also nice to have a grill on standby outside for when the weather clears in case you need it.
+Just be sure that anything you burn inside is adequately ventilated.

 - Clean out your freezer so that you don’t lose expensive foods during a power outage.
 Use the extra space to freeze water in jugs.
 Clear out the leftovers and outdated stuff in your refrigerator, then fill the empty space with more containers of water.
 If you lose power, they’ll continue to stay cold inside the refrigerator.